Old Photographs: Leicester Demolition 1

 In the late 1980s the high embankment just to the south of Belgrave & Birstall station was removed to make way for a new section of the ring road.
 The work has just started in this view, looking east and standing on what would become Red Hill Way.

 Looking east from the top of the embankment along the line of the new ring road towards Red Hill roundabout where preperations are under way for the flyover which was to be built there.
-A footbridge over the ring road has been built here where the embankment was.
+The embankment here has been replaced by a footbridge over the ring road, Red Hill Way.

 Road bridges south towards Leicester